 You may find that you would like to annotate over a printout or use a pen and paper to write something to share with your students and either you or your students are remote.
 In a situation like this, you are looking to emulate the document cameras available in some rooms on campus.
-If you have an iPhone or Android phone then you should be able to accomplish this using your phone, some sort of stand, and Teams.
+If you have an iPhone, Android phone, or tablet with the Teams app and some sort of stand, then you should be able to accomplish this.

-To use your phone as a document camera you will need to do the following:
+To use your phone/tablet as a document camera you will need to do the following:

-- Join the meeting in the Teams app on your phone (you are now in the meeting twice)
+- Join the meeting using the Teams application on your computer (you are now in the meeting twice).